HikiNarou/Manga-Watermark-Tool/README.md

 <div align="center">

-Made with ❤️ for Manga Community
+Made with ❤️ for the Manga Community

 </div>